stratisco/python-brute-force/README.md

 i have set a maximum length for the strings to 100 characters/numbers. if you wish to change the maximum length simply change the _maxLength_ variable

+and if you want to change the starting length of the string change the _startingLength_ varuable